anhtu/Deep_Learning_NLP/README.md

 # Deep Learning for NLP
-`[In Progress]` Various implementations of popular Deep Learning algorithms for NLP
+`[In Progress]` My implementations of popular Deep Learning algorithms for NLP.
+This is intended for personal research only.

 ### Dependency: [pizza](github.com/anhtu/pizza)